open-telemetry/opentelemetry.io/content/en/docs/collector/management.md

 To get the most out of this page you should know how to install and configure the collector.
 These topics are covered elsewhere:

-- [Getting Started][otel-collector-getting-started] to understand how to install the OpenTelemetry Collector.
+- [Quick Start](/docs/collector/quick-start/) to understand how to install the OpenTelemetry Collector.
 - [Configuration][otel-collector-configuration] for how to configure the OpenTelemetry Collector, setting up telemetry pipelines.